sternenseemann/spacecookie/README.md

 	spacecookie /path/to/spacecookie.json

-Of course it is more convenient to run it as a system wide demon.
-For that reason a systemd `spacecookie.service` is provided.
-You can use it like this:
+Spacecookie runs as a simple process and doesn't fork or write a PID file.
+Therefore you'll need to use a supervisor to run it as a proper daemon.

+### With systemd

+Spacecookie supports systemd socket activation.
+To set it up you'll need to install `spacecookie.service` and `spacecookie.socket` like so:

+	cp ./etc/spacecookie.{service,socket} /etc/systemd/system/
+	systemctl daemon-reload
-	systemctl enable spacecookie.service
+	systemctl enable spacecookie.socket
+	systemctl start  spacecookie.socket
-	systemctl start  spacecookie.service
+	systemctl start  spacecookie.service # optional, started by the socket automatically if needed

-Please note that you have to move the necessary file in place manually at the moment.
+Don't forget to change the paths in the systemd files and match the user name in `spacecookie.socket` with the one in `spacecookie.json`!

+### Without systemd

+Spacecookie does **not** require systemd nor depend on it.
+Since socket activation only uses an environment variable and a type unix socket, it is very lightweight and can be utilized without using a systemd library or dbus.

+Spacecookie currently fully supports any GNU/Linux.
+It should be pretty easy to, for example, write a [runit](http://smarden.org/runit/) service file.

 ## Adding Content